After the Curfew: Restoration

 The master copies of Lewat Djam Malam were stored at Sinematek Indonesia when the film archive was established in the 1970s.
-When federal funding ceased in 2001, the institution was unable to properly care for the celluloid, which led to the decay of many films.
+When government funding ceased in 2001, the institution was unable to properly care for the celluloid, which led to the decay of many films.
 Beginning in 2010 on recommendation of JB Kristanto, the National Museum of Singapore (NMS) and the World Cinema Foundation, in collaboration with Sinematek Indonesia, the Konfiden Foundation and Kineforum, began work on restoring the film; this restoration was meant as an impetus to better preserve classic Indonesian movies.

-The restoration, which cost 200,000 Singapore dollars and was done by L'Immagine Ritrovata in Italy, took over a year and a half.
+The restoration, which cost $200,000 Singapore dollars and was done by L'Immagine Ritrovata in Italy, took over a year and a half.
 The director of L'Immagine, Davide Pozzi, stated that the film was in fairly good condition excepting a bit of mould.
 The existence of negatives also simplified the restoration.
 The result was first screened at the NMS in March.
 The film was then shown at the 2012 Cannes Film Festival as part of the World Classic Cinema entry on 17 May.
 The restoration received a theatrical release in Indonesia beginning on 21 June 2012 and was screened at the London Film Festival in October 2012.